nvladimus/voxel/voxel/instrument/devices/camera/README.md

 # Voxel Camera

 `VoxelCamera` is an abstract base class that defines the inteface for cameras compatible with a VoxelInstrument.

 ## Methods

 ### `prepare()`

 Prepare the camera for data acquisition.
 This method should be called before starting the acquisition.
 Typically, this method will perform some initialization tasks, such as **buffer allocation** etc.

 ### `start(frame_count: int)`

 Start the acquisition of `frame_count` frames.
 By default, the camera will acquire an infinite number of frames.

 ### `stop()`

 Stop the acquisition.

 ### `grab_frame() -> VoxelFrame`

 Grab a single frame from the camera.
 This method is blocking.
-Note: `VoxelFrame: TypeAlias = np.ndarray`.
+Note: `type VoxelFrame = np.ndarray`.

 ### `reset()`

 Reset the camera to its initial state....

 ### `close()`

 Close the camera.
 Called when the camera is no longer needed.
 Perform cleanup tasks, such as releasing resources.

 ### `log_metadata()`

 Log metadata about the camera....

 ## Properties

 ### 1. `sensor_size_px: Vec2D`, `sensor_width_px: int`, `sensor_height_px: int`

 The size of the camera sensor in pixels.

 - **Read-only**

 ### 2. `roi_width_px: int`, `roi_height_px: int`, `roi_width_offset_px: int`, `roi_height_offset_px: int`

 Describes the size and position of the region of interest (ROI) on the sensor.

 - **Read-write**
 - **Deliminated Property**